hiltmon/hiltmon.com/source/about/index.markdown

 My name is **Hilton Lipschitz**, but everybody calls me **hiltmon**.
 I am the designer, consultant,  programmer, and owner of [Noverse LLC](http://www.noverse.com), an independent iOS (iPad, iPhone and iPod Touch), Macintosh (OS X) and Web (Ruby on Rails) product development company, based in New York, USA.

-{% img /images/the_hiltmon.jpg 400 400 %}
+{% img /images/the_hiltmon_2012.jpg 400 400 %}

 My background is varied, born in South Africa, bred in Australia, lived in Japan and now in New York.
-I have been a programmer for over 21 years, a project manager on some large and complex projects in the 1990's and more recently, a CTO at two hedge funds.
-Having been there and done that, I decided over 2 years ago to go indie, to make my own products and to help others make amazing brilliant software products.
+I have been a programmer for over 22 years, a project manager on some large and complex projects in the 1990's and more recently, a CTO at two hedge funds.
+Having been there and done that, I decided over 2 years ago to go indie, to consult, to make my own products and to help others make amazing brilliant software products.

 I have released one awesome web product so far: